Who is eligible?

 - Currently enrolled rising sophomores, juniors, and seniors who will return to Macalester for the 2020-21 academic year (or will be participating in Study Away)

 - In good academic and disciplinary standing with the college

-- Students must make a full-time commitment to program during the entirety of this 10 week period from Monday, May 20 – Friday, July 26.
+- Students must make a full-time commitment to program during the entirety of this 10 week period.
 There will be no exceptions.

 - Financial need: These internships will prioritize acceptance to students with significant financial need who would not otherwise participate in an unpaid internship.
 Students with no financial aid award will also be considered.

 - Students can apply either with a confirmed internship or still seeking an internship.

 - Year in school.
 All other things being equal, advanced students will receive preference.

 - Students who have not previously received Macalester funding for an internship or related experience (e.g., summer internship, fellowship, or research funding through Macalester College).

 - Students who really want this and show in their application how this experience will enhance their academic, career and personal goals.

 - Early stage companies, including companies that are founder-led and self-funded or those that have raised capital and are seeking to expand.